Cotton ball painting for kids-A new and entertaining way to paint

 The clothespins makes holding the cotton ball much easier for little ones still mastering fine motor skills.
 This can help build the muscles of their hands and fingers.
 Not only is it easier to hold, but the clothespin also cuts down on the mess by minimizing the amount of paint that ends up on their fingers.

-The level of assistance for cotton ball painting largely depends on the development level of your child.
+The level of assistance for cotton ball painting largely depends on the development level and age of the child.
 If your child is still 2-3 years old or hasn’t done a ton of painting, they will need more help at first.

 Let your child explore all the different ways you can paint with the cotton ball.
 You will probably have to demonstrate at first, but they will quickly pick up on it.
 You can dab the paint with the cotton ball or you can make long strokes, similar to using a brush.
 Or try making circles by spinning the cotton ball.